COMMITTED TO YOUR SECURITY

 • Never leave a computer unattended while using any online banking or investing service.

-• Immediately cease all activity from computer systems that may be compromised.
+• Immediately cease all activity on computer systems that may be compromised.
 Disconnect the Ethernet or other network connections to isolate the system from remote access.

 • Immediately contact your financial institution and request assistance with the following actions: